Evisort raises $15 million to automate contract creation and management

 Evisort certainly isn’t the only contract management solutions provider vying for a slice of the $2.9 billion market.
 Rivals include Concord, which raised $25 million for its digital contract visualization and collaboration tools last October, and Icertis, which raised a whopping $115 million in July.
 That’s not to mention incumbent DocuSign, which invested $15 million in AI contract discovery startup Seal Software.

-But M12 Ventures corporate vice president and global head believes there’s room for growth yet.
+But M12 corporate vice president and global head believes there’s room for growth yet.
 “Simply put, Evisort is creating the new command center for the operations team for mid-to-large enterprises,” he said.
 “Evisort’s AI algorithms draw out the deepest insights for legal, procurement, and financial teams and are pushing the envelope on AI advancements.”